FiranmitM/FiranmitM/README.md

 I graduated from Addis Ababa University (AAU) in Software Engineering and Computing Technology ,  one of Ethiopia’s most prestigious and flagship universities, known for producing top engineers and innovators.

 🏆 Achievements
-🥇 1st Rank – National Huawei ICT Competition (Ethiopia)
+🥇 1st Rank – National Huawei ICT Competition (Ethiopia) when I was student at AAU 2024/2025

 🏆 Champion – African Huawei ICT Talent Competition